 - Cardiac arrhythmias

+As one of the many ways alcohol use can kill you, delirium tremens is a serious condition that should not be ignored.
 Risk factors for DTs patients are increased when the individual has more than one health risk as a result of substance abuse.
 Other factors like hepatitis, cirrhosis of the liver, and mental health conditions can add additional risk to the lives of DTs patients.

 While only a small percentage of those detoxing from alcohol develop delirium tremens and any symptoms from withdrawal, it is highly recommended that those experiencing symptoms of any kind seek medical treatment when withdrawing.
 Without the proper treatment there is a 15 – 40 percent mortality rate for patients with DTs.

-Tests conducted for Delirium tremens might include: urine, blood-phosphate level, blood-magnesium level, comprehensive metabolic panels, electrocardiograms, or a toxicology screen.
-However, the only true diagnosis for Delirium tremens lies in the hands of a medical professional.
+Tests conducted for delirium tremens might include urine, blood-phosphate level, blood-magnesium level, comprehensive metabolic panels, electrocardiograms, or a toxicology screen.
+However, the only true diagnosis for delirium tremens lies in the hands of a medical professional.
 Again, it is not recommended to endure withdrawal symptoms without professional oversight.

 Some individuals are more likely to fall into the DTs category than others.
 Below is a list of the risk factors for DTs diagnosis: